Pediocactus bradyi: Distribution and habitat

+Pediocactus bradyi is native to Coconino County, Arizona, where it thrives on level hills adorned with limestone gravel at altitudes ranging from 900 to 1300 meters.
 The cactus grows on sandstone and shale land originating from the Moenkopi Formation, a geologic formation.
 This rock is covered in chips and gravel of Kaibab limestone, forming the plant's substrate.
 It is not found in any other soil types.
 It grows alongside plants such as shadscale (Atriplex confertifolia), snakeweed (Gutierrezia sarothrae), and Mormon tea (Ephedra viridis).
+This plant is commonly found in the company of Sclerocactus parviflorus, Navajoa peeblesiana subsp. fickeiseniorum, Echinocactus polycephalus var. xeranthemoides, Echinocereus engelmannii var. variegatus, Opuntia nicholii, Opuntia basilaris, and various Yucca species.

 This plant was listed as an endangered species because of many threats, including highway construction and maintenance, off-road vehicle use, cattle grazing, and poaching.
 Natural threats to the species include frost heaving.
 The small population size limited in distribution makes it vulnerable to extinction.
 It is also vulnerable to the effects of climate change, especially increased droughts.